Best Time-Saving Strategies for Disney World

 With few exceptions, this is the busiest time of day at Walt Disney World–when crowds peak as most guests have arrived, but few have left.
 The majority of guests visit the parks during these hours, making them the worst time to do anything popular.
 Conversely, it’s the best time to focus on unpopular, low-wait attractions like stage shows and other entertainment.

-If you’re not eligible for Early Entry, regular rope drop is still good because Frontierland and Adventureland are not open during Early Entry.
+If you’re not eligible for Early Entry, regular rope drop is actually still somewhat good because Frontierland and Adventureland are not open during Early Entry.
 This makes rope drop alone, or Early Entry plus rope drop a great approach.
 If you’re only eligible for rope drop, doing Frontierland and Adventureland first and saving Fantasyland until later in the day can be a workable approach.

 There are also enough worthwhile secondary attractions in Magic Kingdom that you can round out the rest of your day with relaxing, low wait shows and more.
 Many of our smartest and sexiest readers enjoy filling out the middle of their days by watching Country Bear Jamboree on repeat.